ariga/atlas-action/README.md

 gh atlas init-action
 ```

-This will create a new workflow in your repository, which will run on every push to the your mainline branch.
+This will create a pull request with a workflow that will run `migrate lint` on pull requests and
-You can customize the workflow by editing the `.github/workflows/ci-atlas.yml` file.
+`migrate push` on the main branch.
+You can customize the workflow by editing the generated
+`.github/workflows/atlas-ci.yaml` file.

 #### Manual Setup: Create a workflow

-Create a new file named `.github/workflows/atlas-ci.yaml` with the following contents:
+Create a new file named `.github/workflows/atlas.yaml` with the following contents:

 ```yaml
 name: Atlas CI/CD